"Look, we got four or five of the main characters on this ship. I think we'll be fine."

 - Officially subverted in Full Metal Panic!
 The Second Raid/The End of Day by Day.
 Sousuke finds Gauron in dire straits, laying in a hospital bed, hooked up to numerous IV tubes and shit, and covered in the wounds from his previous battles with Sousuke.
 Gauron begins talking to Sousuke and, after revealing what he wanted to do with Sousuke, as well as saying that he killed Kaname and saw her broken body covered in blood (which was a lie), Sousuke pulled out his pistol and fired six shells directly into Gauron's body at a near-point-blank range.

 - Near the beginning of Ginga Densetsu Weed, the protagonist gets shot.
 A lot (there were at least 34 bullets in him, according to a later scene).
 Not only is he back on his feet after a few days, but he is also showing absolutely no signs of being shot over thirty freaking times afterwards.
-Did I already mention that the protagonist in question is a months old puppy?
+And the protagonist in question is a months old puppy.